 The Court may award reparations on an individual and/or collective basis, whichever is, in its view, the most appropriate for the victims in the particular case.

 Collective and/or individual reparations may include monetary compensation, return of property, rehabilitation, medical support, victims' services centres, or symbolic measures such as apologies or memorials.

 At this stage of the proceedings, victims are also represented by a lawyer who will be in a position to present relevant information to the Chamber on behalf of his or her clients.

-To learn how to apply for reparation as a victim or assist someone in applying to for reparation, contact
+To learn how to apply for reparations as a victim or assist someone in applying to for reparations, contact

 Assistance to victims

 Separate from reparations, which can only be delivered after a defendant has been convicted, the Rome Statute allows for assistance to victims through the

 Trust Fund for Victims, following a decision by an ICC Pre-Trial Chamber.

 Submitting communications to the Office of the Prosecutor